+Directories?
 (Y/N)

-specification C:\\.\, and enter N in this field, your backup includes only those files contained in the roo directory of drive C. Your backup excludes any and all files in sub-directories of drive C. Enter Y and your backup includes every file on drive C.
+For example, if you leave the default file specification $C:\^$ , and enter N in this field, your backup includes only those files contained in the root directory of drive C. Your backup excludes any and all files in sub-directories of drive C. Enter Y and your backup includes every file on drive C.